stsnel/vagrant-puppet5-clientserver/README.md

 # Intended purpose

-The purpose of these scripts is to set up a local Puppet 5 server VM and a VM running the Puppet 5 agent for local testing of Puppet modules.
-The provisioning script for the puppet master is not suitable for configuring a publically accessible server, because it has unsafe security settings.
+These scripts configure a local Puppet 5 server VM and a VM running the Puppet 5 agent.
+These VMs can be used for local testing of puppet modules.
+PuppetDB and Puppetboard are also installed on the puppet master.
+The default Puppetboard URL is: http://192.168.2.6:5000

+The provisioning script for the puppet master is not suitable for configuring a publically accessible server, because of settings that would be insecure on a nonlocal environment.
+For example, the puppet master is configured with autosigning enabled, and access to Puppetboard is not secured.

 # System requirements

 This Vagrantfile has been tested with Vagrant 2.0.2.
 It requires the vagrant-env plugin, which can be installed with: _vagrant plugin install vagrant-env_

-Vagrant requires approximately 3 to 4 GB memory for the basic configuration.
-By default, the server VM is assigned up to 4 GB and the client VM is asssigned up to 2 GB.
+Vagrant requires approximately 4 to 5 GB of memory for the basic configuration.
+By default, the server VM is assigned up to 4 GB and the client VM is assigned up to 2 GB.
 If you're testing an application stack on the client VM, you might have to increase the amount of assigned memory in the .env file.

 # Usage